psu-efd/pyHMT2D/README.rst

 Other features:

 -  calculate the difference between simulation results (regardless they are on the same mesh or not)
--  create and manipulate terrain data
+-  create and manipulate georeferenced terrain data for 2D modeling
+-  conversion of 2D model mesh and result to 3D through extrusion (one layer or multiple layers) and VTK interpolation.
+This feature is useful to use 2D simulation result in 3D applications, e.g., fish passage design or use 2D result as initial condition for 3D CFD simulations.
+Currently, conversion to `OpenFOAM <https://www.openfoam.com/>`__ is supported through `Gmsh <https://gmsh.info/>`__'s MSH file format.

 Requirements
 ------------